tomaslangkaas/musty.js/README.md

 ## Basic use

-The library consists of one single function, `must`, which called with a `templateString` returns a compiled template as a function which accepts `templateData` to return a rendered string.
+The library consists of one single function, `must`.
+Calling this with a `templateString` returns a compiled template.
+This is a function which accepts a `templateData` object and returns a rendered string.

 ```javascript
 var compiledTemplate = must(templateString);

 var renderedString = compiledTemplate(templateData);
 ```

+For custom formatters, the `must` function accepts a second, optional argument, a `customFormatters` object with formatting functions.

 ## Documentation and examples